 - Focus and exposure control: Tap on the part of the image that you’d like in focus, and you may notice a small box with a sunshine symbol appear.
 With your finger still pressed to the screen, scroll up to increase the image brightness or down to decrease it.

 - Rule of thirds: The rule of thirds is a fancy way of saying that the subject of your photo is off to the side of a photo (i.e., not centered).
 It’s a pleasing and more interesting way to compose a photo, and the camera app can easily guide you through this!
 Go to Settings > Camera > Grid, and turn on the Grid function.
 Now when you take a photo, you’ll notice a grid on the screen.
-Center the subject of your photo beneath the line on the left or right.
+Ensure that the subject of your photo intersects with the lines on the grid, and snap!

 - Portrait mode: iPhone’s portrait mode creates a soft bokeh effect behind the subject by opening up the f-stop automatically.
 (More about f-stop and bokeh in this post.)
 But did you know that you can adjust the depth of field even after the photo has been taken?
 Try tapping the Edit button on the next portrait you take, and play around with the depth of field by opening and closing the f-stop.
 You’ll notice that the smaller the f-stop number, the softer (or more shallow) the depth of field is.
 The larger the f-stop number, the more in focus (or larger) the depth of field is.
 Give it a go!

 Tip 5| Save to favorites and delete the rest